 The Italian Program offers a wide range of financial support opportunities averaging a total of over $15,000 per year thanks to the generosity of organizations and private individuals whose donations sustain the study of Italian language and culture.
 The program grants scholarships and awards, as well as internships and assistantships.
 A whole array of other opportunities are offered through the Department of Spanish and Italian at large as well as other offices on campus; additionally, students can apply for scholarship programs outside the university.

 For specific information see the lists below with related deadlines and links for guidelines and application forms.
 Note that further scholarships may be announced during the Spring semester.

-Recipients of the scholarships offered through the Italian Program and the Department of Spanish and Italian at large should make every effort to be present in person at the Italian Awards Ceremony on campus (Wednesday, April 6, 2016 5:30-7pm - Adelina Granito Ferraro Lounge, formerly known as Courtyard Lounge, University Hall) in order to have the opportunity to meet and thank the donors (family members are welcome to attend as well).
+Recipients of scholarships offered by the Italian Program and the Department of Modern Languages and Literatures should plan to attend the Italian Awards Ceremony on campus, April 6, 2018 from 5:30-7:00 pm in the Adelina Granito Ferraro Lounge on the first floor of University Hall, to accept the awards from donors.
+Family members are welcome to attend.
 A thank-you note to the donors is also highly encouraged.

 IMPORTANT INFORMATION FOR SCHOLARSHIPS OFFERED THROUGH THE ITALIAN PROGRAM:

 - APPLICATION DEADLINE: FEBRUARY 4, 2018 at midnight

 (note that there are different deadlines for the scholarships outside the Italian Program)